johannayara/oss-fuzz/README.md

 ├── LICENSE
 ├── part1/
 │   └── report/
-│       ├── add_seeds.diff
+│       ├── add_seeds.diff # un-comment seeds in the build.sh
-│       ├── comment_seeds.diff
+│       ├── comment_seeds.diff # comment seeds in the build.sh, also acts as our project.diff, to show the difference w.r.t the libpng project
-│       ├── oss_fuzz.diff
+│       ├── oss_fuzz.diff # diff between our project and the OSS-Fuzz's project
-│       ├── run.w_corpus.sh
+│       ├── run.w_corpus.sh # script to run the fuzzer with an initial corpus
-│       ├── run.w_o_corpus.sh
+│       ├── run.w_o_corpus.sh # script to run the fuzzer without any seeds
-│       ├── w_corpus/ # main html file to see coverage report with seeds
+│       ├── w_corpus/
 │       │   ├── directory_view_index.html
 │       │   ├── file_view_index.html
-│       │   ├── index.html
+│       │   ├── index.html # main html file to see coverage report with seeds
 │       │   ├── report.html
 │       │   ├── src/
 │       │   │   ├── libpng/